 I’m Dr Justine Leach, BACE certified childbirth educator

-I’m a mother of two gorgeous boys and co-founder of Resilient Birth.
-After years as an academic working on issues of consent and sexual violence, I left academia in order to support survivors on their journey to becoming mothers by providing trauma-informed childbirth education.
-I trained with Phyllis Klaus, MFT, LCSW, and Penny Simkin, PT, the authors of When Survivors Give Birth, to be able to support you prenatally.
-I know what it is like to feel haunted by the ghosts of the past, but I know that it is also possible to give birth feeling strong, powerful, and in control.
+I’m a mother of two gorgeous boys, survivor, and co-founder of Resilient Birth.
+After years as an academic working on issues of consent and sexual violence, I left academia in order to support trauma survivors on their journey to becoming mothers

-Does this mean that you have to disclose your history on your birth plan?
+Does this mean that you have to disclose your history on your Birth support plan?

 $180 per 2 hour session

 a sliding scale is available; just contact email@example.com for more information